the-intern/cs101/_sources/part-ii/index.md

-# Getting Your Hands Dirty
+# Numbers, Strings, Operators, and Methods

 ```{admonition} Coding is A Manual Labor
 <!-- :class: tip -->